CIS9590DealFinder/DealFinder/README.md

 This code has to be inputted into a ssh terminal such as Git Bash.
 The code will download the shell script will submit jobs to a queue for execution on compute nodes.
 This way, we can run the code efficiently.
 Without splitting the jobs into compute nodes, the scripts will be too resource intensive to run.

-To connect to the devcloud, documentation can be found here: https://devcloud.intel.com/oneapi/documentation/connect-with-ssh-linux-macos/